 When shooting slow-moving things, such as walkers or branches moving in the wind, use a shutter speed of around 1/320s.

-When shooting bikers, dancers, slow-moving cars, and slow-moving animals, go for a shutter speed in the area of 1/500s to 1/1000s.
+When shooting bikers, dancers, slow-moving cars, and slow-moving animals, go for a shutter speed around 1/500s to 1/1000s.

 And when shooting very fast subjects, such as birds in flight or animals fighting, go for a shutter speed of 1/2000s and above.